- Please no inappropriate usernames (remember that there may be youngsters in the room)

-On November 17, homes will fill with warm, comforting aromas reminding us to slow down and enjoy National Homemade Bread Day.
+On November 17th, homes will fil with warm, comforting aromas reminding us to slow down and enjoy National Homemade Bread Day.

 Yeast bread calls for us to slow down.
 We need to spend time with each other as we work the dough and let it rest and rise before baking.
 Quick breads allow a special treat to share and enjoy with coffee or tea.
 Other homemade breads, such as donuts, pretzels, muffins, and biscuits, add variety to our everyday meals.
 And making them with friends and family brings joy and an opportunity to exchange recipes.

 Those who make homemade bread commit to using good ingredients and investing in the time.
 They make it not only because they love the flavor, but because they know the people they love to do also.
 Homemade bread enriches the flavors of our meals and the flavors of our conversations, too.

 Bread is full of symbolism around the world, across cultures and religions.
 In our lives, bread is valuable.
 We consider our livelihood to be our daily bread.
 We are making it, breaking it, consuming it as part of our faith.
 Bread can be exciting if it’s sliced or boring if it’s white.
 There’s a bonus bread, too.
 However, it seems a bit messy if it’s buttered on both sides.
 Then again, when we roll in the dough, it’s messy, too.
 Bake it, and it becomes heavy bread, but it means the same thing.

 Use in a sentence: A UGA is like smelling home made bread

 For those whose tastes don't run in the more culinary areas, here's a different National Day.

 National Take a Hike Day on November 17th encourages us to get out there and hit the trails.
 With over 60,000 miles of trails in the National Trail System across the 50 states, there is no lack of opportunity to take a hike.